-I share you this beautiful picture of Paro Taktsang Monastery as the third of 10 Bhutan Tourism from India Series.
-It's featured with a high resolution picture with 1920x1080 pixels.
-This picture also can be a good alternative for desktop background or laptop background.
+Allpicts.in – I share with you this beautiful picture of Paro Taktsang Monastery as the third of 10 Bhutan Tourism from India Series.
+It featured a high-resolution picture with 1920×1080 pixels.
+This picture also can be a good alternative for a desktop background or laptop background.

-People also call this place as the Tiger’s nest.
+People also call this place the Tiger’s nest.
 Another name of Paro Taktsang is Taktsang Palphug Monastery.
-Today, Paro Taktsang is the best known of the thirteen taktsang or “tiger lair”.
+Today, Paro Taktsang is the best known of the thirteen Taktsang or “tiger lair”.
 It’s an elegant structure built around the cave in 1692 and has become the cultural icon of Bhutan.

-Bhutan is a landlocked country in Asia, one of the smallest state which located in the Eastern Himalayas.
+Bhutan is a landlocked country in Asia, one of the smallest states located in the Eastern Himalayas.
 Bhutan is bordered by China in the north and India in the south.

-If you have a plan to visit Paro Taktsang Monastery from India, it’s better if you to order some north India tourism packages at local India travel company.
+If you plan to visit Paro Taktsang Monastery from India, it’s better if you order some north India tour packages from a local Indian travel company.
 Commonly, the destination to Paro Taktsang is listed in the package.
-There are also many travel agents in Delhi India which offering you Bhutan tour packages.
+There are also many travel agents in Delhi India that offer you Bhutan tour packages.